Skip to content

 Help at Hand

 The Children’s Commissioner’s Help at Hand service offers advice and assistance to children in care, children working with social services, children living away from home, and care leavers.
-Find out more about the service and how to contact the team here:

 As the Family Review highlighted, family comes in many different forms and so it’s important that we hear about different experiences of family.
 You can learn more about kinship care directly from the children who experience these family arrangements.
 The Children’s Commissioner’s team made this video with Kinship Carers Liverpool that you can watch and share with your students to raise awareness.